chihirokondo/wl_mpi/README.md

 So be careful.

-Note that when the whole routine finishes, result of each devided window has been jonited and all-range result has been constructed.
+Note that when the whole routine finishes, the result of each devided window has been jonited and the all-range result has been constructed.
 However the rank 0 process in `MPI_COMM_WORLD` is the only process that has the all-range result.
-Therefore if you would like to share this all-range result with the other (all) process(es), you have to send (broadcast) "ln_dos" to the other (all) process(es).
+Therefore if you would like to share this all-range result with the other (all) process(es), you have to send (broadcast) `ln_dos` to the other (all) process(es).

 - MPIV